--Students will continue to receive a 10% reduction if an assignment is turned in within a 5 school-day grace period.
+-Students will continue to receive a 10% reduction per day if an assignment is turned in within 5 school-days of the due date.

--After the grade period of 5 school days, students will then receive 50% of the credit they earned on the late assignment up until the assessment piece (test, project, or paper) is completed.
+-After the 5 school days, students will then receive 50% of the credit they earned on the late assignment up until the assessment piece (test, project, or paper) is completed.
 After the summative assessment piece is given, students may receive a 0 for the incomplete assignment.

-- Junior high students with missing assignments will be required to stay 1 hour after school on Friday. - Junior high students may receive 50% credit up to the end of the semester because of the "Reward-Recovery" system.
+Junior high students with missing assignments will be required to stay 1 hour after school on Friday.

+Junior high students may receive 50% credit up to the end of the semester because of the "Reward-Recovery" system.